Table of Contents

 Search the internet’s product Review & Comparison websites, manufacturer’s sites, and “daypacks” sites for your background knowledge of variety & usefulness of features.

-But remember each may have a biased ‘hidden incentive agenda’ e.g.: websites often financially benefit from the advertising revenue of company whose products they review.
+But remember each website may have a biased ‘hidden incentive agenda’ e.g.: websites often financially benefit from the advertising revenue of company whose products they review.
+"Not going to bite the hand that feeds"

 However & again, .... see Michael Lanza's post above.